-Budget Highlights for the Fiscal Year Ending June 30, 2021
+Budget Highlights for the Fiscal Year Ending June 30, 2022

-Governmental Activities: Property taxes (benefiting from the economic growth) are expected to increase 16% over the current year; the Village's tax rate increased from \$0.05 to \$0.06 per \$100 of assessed property value to pay for the increased costs associated with additional law enforcement officer as requested by the community; this was the first increase in 14 years.
+Governmental Activities: Property taxes (benefiting from the economic growth) are expected to increase 29% over the current year; the Village's tax rate remained stable at 0.06 per \$100 of assessed property value.
+The Village has only had a \$0.01 tax increase in the last 14 years.

-Generally, the Village's budgeted expenditures maintain current service levels without any significant increase in costs with the exception Public Safety.
+Generally, the Village's budgeted expenditures maintain current service levels without any significant increase in costs with the exception of debt service and capital expenditures associated with the new Village Hall.
 Additional growths in revenue were used to provide funding that benefits to both staff and citizens.
-The largest additions are additional staff, a new website, benefits and compensation adjustments, funding for capital needs, and funding for necessary curb and gutter infrastructure improvements.
+The largest additions are additional staff, benefits and compensation adjustments, continued priority of public safety with law enforcement coverage during peak times 7days/week, funding for capital needs, and funding for necessary curb and gutter infrastructure improvements.